theo-armour/theo-armour.github.io/alt-stoic/ryan-holiday.md

 Always accept what we're unable to change / Anticipation ( Thinking Negatively ) / p137
 * Prepare for failure.
 Be ready for success

 Always manage our expectations / The Art of Acquiescence / p144]
 * Be indifferent.
 It's OK

 Always persevere / Perseverance / p156
 * Persistence.
 Staying power.
 Hold

-Always learn to love our fate / Lover Everything That Happens / p150
+Always learn to love our fate and what happens to us/ Lover Everything That Happens / p150
 * Might as well be happy

 Always protect our inner self, retreat into ourselves

-Always submit to a larger or greater cause /Something Bigger than yourself / p160
+Always submit to a larger or greater cause / Something Bigger than yourself / p160
 * We are in this together.
 Help others

 Always remind ourselves of our own mortality / Meditate on Your Mortality / p165
 * Mortality can have benefits.

 And prepare to start the cycle once more / Prepare to Start Again / p172
 * the more you accomplish, the more new challenges appear

-## Build Your Inner Citadel
+## Build Your Inner Citadel p131
+DIY.
+Mental athletics.
+Toughen yourself.
+To be great takes practice.
+Armor-plating: may not make you invincible but it helps.

+## Anticipation (Thing Negatively ) p139

+Premortem.
+Prepare for disruption.
+Things go wrong.
+Prepare for failure.
+Ready for Success

+## The Art of Acquiescience p141
+So it goes. _C'est la vie._

+## Love Everything That Happens: _Amor Fati_ p147
+You might as well be happy.
+Smile.
+Every cloud has a silver lining

+## Perseverance p153
+Determination.
+Staying power.
+Steer the course.

+## Something Bigger Thank Yourself p161
+Lend a hand.
+We're in this together.
+Help thrive and survive.

+## Meditate on Your Morality p167
+_Memento mori_.
+Serenity.
+Death as an obstoacle

+## Prepare to Start Again p169
+Anticipate next round, Passing one obstacle means you are worthy of more.

+# Final Thoughts p173

+1. See clearly / Perceive
+2. Act correctly
+3. Endure and accept

+Plus
+1. See things for what they are
+2. Do what we can
+3. Endure and bear what we must

+Plus

+1. What blocked the path now is a path.
+2. What once impeded action advances action.
+3. The Obstacle is the Way.